FAQ

 What do I receive after purchase?

 After purchase, you receive the product by email.
-Delivery usually includes a download link for the Markdown-based kit and its included files.
+Delivery usually includes a download link for the kit and its included files.

 Purchase